alkasm/vcs-url-install-example/README.md

-This repo demonstrates the problem of "offline installations of a package with VCS URL fails even if the dependency is already installed."
+This repo demonstrates the problem of "offline installations of a package with a VCS URL dependency fails even if the dependency is already installed."

 This was tested with `pip 22.1.2`, but as far as I know can be reproduced on any version of `pip` since the new resolver was rolled out.